Balos87/Balos87/README.md

 - 🔭 I’m currently working on personal projects (private repos atm).
 - 💬 Ask me for help with anything, if I'm able, I would love to help.
-- 📫 How to reach me, visit my linkedin and throw me a message.
+- 📫 How to reach me, visit my profile, enter contact, its all there.
 - ⚡ Fun fact: Obsessed with armwrestling. 💪💪💪